SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ### 4. Implement - Document and induct the new approvers
 The final step is to record all the established decisions and induct the new approvers.

-1. Induct each person by having them shadow the "original approver" for at least 3 approval processes, ensuring they understand the goal.
+1. Induct each person by having them shadow the "original approver" for at least 3 approval processes, ensuring they understand the goal
-2. Document the new approvers in a central repository, naming it {{ APPROVAL }} Masters.
+2. Document the new approvers in a central repository, naming it {{ APPROVAL }} Masters
-3. Create a template in the Teams Approvals app to ensure a standard process is followed.
+3. Create a template in the Teams Approvals app to ensure a standard process is followed
-4. Update the standard so that instead of contacting the "original approver", individuals use the Teams approval template and contact the new approvers in order until they get the required number of approvals as determined when classifying the importance of the task.
+4. Update the standard so that instead of contacting the "original approver", individuals use the Teams approval template and contact the new approvers in order until they get the required number of approvals as determined when classifying the importance of the task

 ![Figure: The Teams Approvals app is a good way to add structure and data capture to the system.](TeamsApprovalsTemplate.png)